 - 9.9 In recent years, there has been increasing public awareness about the implications of past, ongoing, and continued future emissions of greenhouse gases on the earth's climate.
 The implications of such change will potentially have significant impact on local communities and national populations across the world.
-The ever-increasing awareness and acceptance of this reality has, in recent years, prompted significant public policy development around emissions and climate change. - 9.10 An overview of the legislative framework and policy context which informs this assessment of potential climate impacts of the proposed activities at Mullymagowan is presented in Appendix 9-A. This provides background detail in respect of the following: - National Policy on Adaption to Climate Change - Sectoral Adaption Plans - Local Level Adaption - Regulation / Control of Greenhouse Gas Emissions - Paris Agreement (2015) - Kyoto Protocol (2008-2012) - EU 2021-2030 Targets for non-ETS sector emissions- Effort Sharing Regulations - Energy White Paper (2015) - Future Management of Flood Risk - EIA Directive 2014/52/EU - Published Guidelines - Guidance on Integrating Climate Change and Biodiversity into EIA - Assessing Greenhouse Gas Emissions and Evaluating their Significance - Climate Change and Major Projects - Sector Planning Guidelines for Climate Change Adaption - Local Authority Strategy Development Guidelines.
+The ever-increasing awareness and acceptance of this reality has, in recent years, prompted significant public policy development around emissions and climate change.

+- An overview of the legislative framework and policy context which informs this assessment of 9.10 potential climate impacts of the proposed activities at Rathcore is presented in Appendix 9-A. This provides background detail in respect of the following:

+- National Policy on Adaption to Climate Change;

+- 0 Sectoral Adaption Plans

+- Local Level Adaption

+- Regulation / Control of Greenhouse Gas Emissions;

+- Paris Agreement (2015)

+- Kyoto Protocol (2008-2012)

+- EU 2021-2030 Targets for non-ETS sector emissions- Effort Sharing Regulations

+- Energy White Paper (2015)

+- Future Management of Flood Risk;

+- EIA Directive 2014/52/EU;

+- Published Guidelines;

+- Guidance on Integrating Climate Change and Biodiversity into EIA 0

+- Assessing Greenhouse Gas Emissions and Evaluating their Significance

-Cavan County Council Climate Adaption Strategy
+Meath County Council Climate Adaption Strategy

-- 9.11 Cavan County Council is taking proactive step by adopting Climate Change Adaptation Strategy to build resilience and respond effectively to the threats posed by climate change. - 9.12 The Climate Change Adaptation Strategy takes on the role as the primary instrument at local level to:

-- ensure a proper comprehension of the key risks and vulnerabilities of climate change; - bring forward the implementation of climate resilient actions in a planned and proactive manner; and - ensure that climate adaptation considerations are mainstreamed into all plans and policies and integrated into all operations and functions of Cavan County Council.
+- Climate Change and Major Projects Sector Planning Guidelines for Climate Change Adaption Local Authority Strategy Development Guidelines. h County Council Climate Adaption StrategyMeath County Council are taking proactive step by adopting Climate Change Adaptation Strategy to the stimulate and agreed and agreed and and a fractive but the theorem.
+9.11 build resilience and respond effectively to the threats posed by climate change. - 9.12 The Climate Change Adaptation Strategy takes on the role as the primary instrument at local level to: - ensure a proper comprehension of the key risks and vulnerabilities of climate change; - bring forward the implementation of climate resilient actions in a planned and proactive manner; and - ensure that climate adaptation considerations are mainstreamed into all plans and policies and integrated into all operations and functions of Meath County Council.